yanhd2019/Final_Project/README.md

   <img src="/website implementation.png">
 </p>

-A pivotal milestone in reaching this stage involved training the Palm2 API using our prompts.
+A pivotal milestone in reaching this stage involved training the GPT 4.0 Turbo API using our prompts.
 If you're interested in seeing how this was accomplished, you can access the [video](new_video_link) that demonstrates the process.
 It's a great way to gain insight into the behind-the-scenes work that contributes to the chatbot's performance.

-Stage 2:

-Our next exciting endeavor is to develop a chatbot-like interface that allows you to ask your questions directly and receive video answers in real-time.
-We're working diligently to bring this feature to life, making the process of accessing economic insights even more seamless and convenient for you.
-Stay tuned for our upcoming enhancements!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>